bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 ### Get unfiltered entries

-When you use no query parameters in your request, the API returns 20 entries with the earliest created datetime (given that the entries were created within the last 365 days).
+You can get entries that were created within the past 365 days.
+When you use no query parameters in your request, the API returns 20 entries with the earliest created datetime.
 The entries are ordered from the earliest to latest created datetime.

 ### Filter by log ID